Your Committee

 Claire was a member of the Visit Wales Digital Tourism Business Project Steering Group (2010-2014) and has previously worked in the National Audit Office, on projects involving the Department of Culture, Media and Sport.
 She has been involved in the work of the Association for Tourism in Higher Education (ATHE) since 2011 and is currently Chair.

-Dr Maria Gebbels, University of Greenwich
+Dr Christy Hehir, University of Surrey

 Dr Seonyoung Kim, Sheffield Hallam University